Is yoga wheel good and what are the benefits of yoga wheel?

 7. Wheel Assisted Advanced Crescent Pose (Anjaneyasana)

 Anjaneyasana is very similar to the previous pose and is usually done before the warrior series.
 You can flow to the crescent pose from the warrior, by engaging the core muscles that will help you stay still.
 The medium wheel is a good choice for this posture, as it facilitates the freedom of movement.
 As you lunge back, roll the wheel further back so you can relax in the pose.
 Bend the knee, and reach out with the respective arm to grab the toes.
 The other leg is at the 90-degree angle, firmly planted on the ground.
 Lift the respective arm at about a 120-degree angle.
 Retain the back arm in a horizontal position, and keep on lengthening your lower back.
 Roll your shoulders away from the ears and engage the core.
 The lower you go, the more intensive the stretch becomes.
 You can make this pose more challenging by looking up in the sky or even closing your eyes.
 By practicing the advance crescent pose, you will feel the front part of your body expanding, energizing your whole body.
-This heart-opening posture has also positive effects on reducing fatigue.
+This heart-opening posture has also positive effects on reducing fatigue and yoga calories burned.

 8. Wheel Assisted Bridge on the Head (Setu Bandha Sirsasana)